Awannaphasch2016/AnakBlog/_posts/2021-03-30-Examples\Libraries\Python\Pandas\Sliding multilevel index with list as value.markdown

 ---
 layout: post
-title: Example\Libraries\Pandas\Sliding multilevel index with list as value
+title: "Example\\Libraries\\Pandas\\Sliding multilevel index with list as value"
 date:  2021-03-30 17:41:10
 categories: examples/ libraries/ pandas/ python/
 ---

 # Goal
 * Given the dataset, you must filter multilevel index namely 'state' and 'date', whose cells list value have length equal to 7.

 # What you will learn
 1. understand how to filter with pandas that have list as cell value.